 Under the tax code, Congress established and the IRS oversaw a more rewarding accelerated depreciation system to induce companies to invest and expand their operations, thereby growing the economy.
 Or so the argument goes.

-While there is much debate about the effectiveness of the MACRS system, many corporate managers have taken advantage of the tax benefits given to them nevertheless.
+While there is much debate about the effectiveness of the MACRS system, many corporate managers have not shown bias toward the tax benefit and taken advantage of it nevertheless.

 Doing so lowers their tax burden today when a dollar is worth more while increasing it in the future when it is worth less.
 In other words, the total taxes paid are the same but when they are paid differs.